-Juveniles may be fed 0.5 to 1.0ml of the soft food diet per feeding and should be fed every 8 to 12 hours (two to three times per day).
+Juveniles may be fed 0.5 to 1.0ml of the soft food diet per feeding and should be fed every eight to 12 hours (two to three times per day).
 At three to six weeks of age juveniles can typically be allowed to eat as many mealworms or as much of the soft food diet as they will accept at each feeding, although small species (adult weight less than 10g) should not be allowed to eat more than 0.75ml per feeding, and medium-sized species (adult weight 10g to 20g) should not be allowed to eat more than 1.0ml per feeding.
-Because wild juvenile bats are still nursing while learning to forage for insects, milk formula should be offered after each feeding of mealworms or soft food.
+Milk should be offered after each feeding of mealworms or soft food.
 Although the author cautions against allowing significant abdominal distention in newborn pups, juveniles will normally have somewhat distended abdomens following each feeding.

 Juveniles readily accept soft food or mealworms when they have reached the appropriate developmental stage.
 Juveniles that refuse mealworms or soft food are not ready to be weaned and should not be forced to do so, regardless of their age or the fact that they may be adult sized.
-It is not unusual for adult-sized bats to continue drinking milk formulas, particularly if they have been nutritionally deprived as orphans.
+It is not unusual for adult-sized bats to continue drinking milk, particularly if they have been nutritionally deprived as orphans.
 Juvenile bats sometimes accept mealworms or soft food initially, then attempt to "suck" on the syringe or the mealworm, or refuse the food entirely.
-These bats should be allowed to return to nursing from a tip, or lapping milk formula from a syringe or medicine dropper, for another week or two, at which time mealworms or soft food can again be offered.
-Juvenile bats that are ready to be weaned entirely will no longer accept milk formula.
+These bats should be allowed to return to nursing from a tip, or lapping from a syringe or medicine dropper, for another week or two, at which time mealworms or soft food can again be offered.
+Juvenile bats that are ready to be weaned entirely will no longer accept milk.